rayaanabdullah/Machine-learning-task/README.md

 ## How to Run the Code

 1. Clone this repository.
-2. Install the required dependencies from `requirements.txt`.
+2. Install the required dependencies from `instruction.txt`.
 3. Run the notebooks or Python files for both models:
    - `model1_implementation.ipynb` (Random Forest and LSTM models).
    - `model2_implementation.ipynb` (XLM model).